jasonbrown-alis/build/.github/contributing.md

 Once we have reviewed your PR we will merge it into the original repo and your're changes will be visible on <a href="https://docs.alis.exchange" target="_blank">doc.alis.exchange</a>   :tada:.

 ## Working on the content

 The set of guidelines provided are to ensure consistency in maintaining and improving the documentation.
 Following these guidelines would speed up the review process and ultimately the addition of your contribution which would provide higher quality documentation.

-### alis.exchange

-All mentions to **alis.exchange** should be in bold type face.
-This could be achieved by placing double ** before and after **alis.exchange**.
 ### Page Headers

 Each page should have a `YAML front matter` stating the title of the page.
 This will also be the title displayed in the side navigation bar.